In this tutorial, we'll explore different ways to keep Docker containers running indefinitely.

 The simplest way to keep the container running is to pass a command that never ends.

 We can use the tail -f command to read the /dev/null file.
-The command keeps looking for new changes in the file to display.
-So, it never ends as long as the file exists.
-Let's look at the command:
+The command keeps looking for new changes in the file to display, so it never ends as long as the file exists:

 docker run ubuntu tail -f /dev/null